• By role

 • Which campuses or staff members need additional help?

 When implementation of MTSS is expected district or site-wide, providing a platform for accountability can be the next logical step in continuing to support the practice.
-The Branching Minds platform creates a place where educators, both in and out of the classroom, can document their efforts to support student growth.
+The Branching Minds platform creates a place where educators can document their efforts to support student growth.
 Having a place where these efforts are tracked and documented allows district leaders to determine what is needed to further support sites and educators.

 This insight helps leaders be targeted in how they support educators with MTSS: